 Say ‘hello’ to your new favorite seafood recipe!
-This lemon herb encrusted cedar plank salmon is perfect for warm summer evenings!
+This lemon herb cedar plank salmon is perfect for warm summer evenings!
 The salmon is super juicy, flaky and smoky from the cedar plank.
 I love to serve it with a side of zesty and crunchy asparagus.
+You’ll be enjoying this salmon recipe again and again!

 The Lemon Herb Topping: